 Siddhartha Gautama was a spiritual teacher from ancient India who founded Buddhism and is regarded as the Supreme Buddha of our age.
 "Buddha" means "awakened one" or "the enlightened one."
 The thirty-three relics of Gautama Buddha are stored in golden caskets around the world.
 These relics range from items that Buddha used to some of his teeth and his collarbone.
 Most of the Buddha relics are housed in museums and are rarely displayed to the public.

 Alexander the Great, arguably the finest general in military history, died in Babylon in 323 B.C.
 After his death his body was placed in a gold casket and preserved in honey for the long trip home.
 Eventually the casket ended up in a tomb in Alexandria, the city Alexander himself founded, where it was visited by Julius Caesar.

 Admiral Horatio Nelson, killed at the famous Battle of Trafalgar, was laid to rest in a granite and gold sarcophagus under the dome of St. Paul's Cathedral in London.

 Some modern day caskets have golden decorations.
 People may choose to have a golden cross or other religious symbols on the casket.
 These decorations are often expensive, but they can be extremely beautiful and detailed, adding luxury to the casket.

 Golden caskets or coffins are rare works of art that contain some of the world's great treasures.
 Modern day caskets with gold inlays or decoration can help people say goodbye to their loved one with style and dignity.

 The Golden Casket is committed to reviving the ancient art of creating beautiful caskets in order to celebrate and honor exceptional lives, and it is our belief in originality, refinement and quality of craftsmanship that sets us apart.

-© 2010 The golden casket, A division of the golden collection.
-All rights reserved.
+© 2014 The golden casket.
 Website created by Julia Balfour.